-I work with our UF Online program as well as provide general advising for all students in CLAS.
+I work with our UF Online program, and primarily advise Criminology and Anthropology students.
 I earned my M.S. and Ed.S. in Counseling and Human Systems from Florida State University, and my B.A. in Liberal Arts from Flagler College where I was on the college volleyball team.
 I am a big advocate for a Liberal Arts and Sciences education as I feel it provides students with a holistic education and the skills needed to be successful in the next steps of their lives.
 During my academic career I had a coach, advisor, and faculty advisor who took the time and effort to be there for me and help me along the way.
 I don’t know where I would be today without these individuals and I hope to be that person for my students.
 I love working with students and helping them along their paths, it is a dream come true to be in the position I am in.
 It’s great to be a Florida Gator!

 I am a general academic advisor but also spend much of my time working with prospective transfer students, Transfer Preview (orientation), and with pre-law students.
 I also work with students who are seeking readmission to UF and with Fresh Start students.
 Regardless of what category of student with whom I am working, I strive to provide accurate and honest information so that students can make good decisions and set realistic goals based on their interests, values, and goals.
 As I near my 25th anniversary as an academic advisor at UF, I feel very lucky to have had a small part in the academic journey of so many great students.

-I provide general advising for all majors and also work with our UF Online and PaCE programs.
+I work with our UF Online program, and primarily advise Sociology students and PaCE students pre-transition to campus.
 As a graduate of the University of Florida, I am so proud to help students graduate as Gators!
 I earned my Bachelor of Arts degree in English from UF, so I have a tremendous affinity for the majors we offer in CLAS.
 Prior to returning to UF, I worked at both the University of Oklahoma, where I earned my Master’s degree in Education, and Florida Atlantic University.
 As an academic advisor, I love to collaborate with students to co-create academic plans and help them achieve their goals!